short-d/short/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via [Slack channel](https://short-d.com/r/slack) with the owner of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via [Slack channel](https://short-d.com/r/slack) with the core team before making a change.

-Please open a draft pull request when you are working on an issue so that the owner knows it is in progress.
-The owner may take over or reassign the issue if no body replies after 10 days assigned to you.
+Please open a draft pull request when you are working on an issue so that the team knows it is in progress.
+The core team reserves the rights to reassign the issue to other developers who are interested in taking over if there is no update after 3 weeks assigned to you.

+## Joining the Core Team
-Please post your weekly contributions on our Slack every Friday during your convenient hours.
+Please post your weekly contributions on our Slack every Sunday during your convenient hours.
 All of the followings counts as contributions:

 - Exploring the codebase
 - Learnings new tools, infrastructures, libraries, algorithms, designs, or concepts